-Phalloidin is a bicyclic heptapeptide isolated from the poisonous death cap mushroom, Amanita phalloides.
-It possesses a high binding affinity for the grooves between F-actin subunits over monomeric G-actin.
-Compared to actin antibodies, non-specific binding of phalloidin is negligible, thus providing minimal background and high-contrast during cellular imaging.
-Once bound to F-actin, phalloidin shifts the equilibrium of monomers and filaments toward the filaments position, and inhibits ATP-hydrolysis.
+) over monomeric G-actin is widely used to visualize and quantitate F-actin in tissue sections, cell cultures, or cell-free preparations.
+Compared to actin-specific antibodies, the non-specific binding of phalloidin is negligible, thus providing minimal background and high contrast during cellular imaging.
+Once bound to F-actin, phalloidin shifts the equilibrium of monomers and filaments toward the filaments side and inhibits ATP-hydrolysis.
 The interaction stabilizes actin filaments by preventing subunit dissociation, and it promotes actin polymerization by lowering the critical concentration.

 Available Phalloidin Conjugates for Staining F-actin